Self-Care Amidst Grief | The Importance of Food: What to Eat & What to Avoid When Grieving

 This article by Everyday Health gives a more in-depth look at each of the foods on the YES list above, and provides an additional 5 that are helpful for reducing brain inflammation that can cause stress, depression or depression-like tendencies and emotional instability.

-FOODS TO AVOID when grieving
+FOODS TO AVOID WHEN GRIEVING

 1. Sugar